ArthurClemens/primer_live/doc-extra/menus-and-dialogs.md

   end

 end
 ```

 ## Prompt hook

-The Prompt hook does not expose an API because it operates under the hood.

-Functionality:
+The Prompt hook is used internally.
+The hook:

 - Listens for server commands `prompt:open`, `prompt:close` and `prompt:toggle` (enabling the toggle function).
 - Sends status event `"primer_live:prompt"` to the server.